padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

+Edit the "Configure geometry import" for each cover type.
+The one for water is given here (see the figure below).

+![image](https://github.com/user-attachments/assets/0b26cabb-4373-4106-a593-8b908e235f20)

+To achieve the above figure, edit the "Configure geometry import" this way:
 Make the layer name "water"; import as "FeatureCollection"; click the "+Property" and type "label" into "Property"; and for "Value" assign 0 as this is the first feature collection.
-The next cover type (e.g., urban), you would assign 1 for "Value", and 2 for the next cover type, and so forth.
+If you are repeating this step for the next cover type (e.g., urban), you would assign 1 for "Value", 2 for the third cover type, and so forth.

-![image](https://github.com/user-attachments/assets/0b26cabb-4373-4106-a593-8b908e235f20)